 TVAD - Theorising Visual Art and Design

-Theorising Visual Art and Design (TVAD) is a trans-disciplinary research group.
+Theorising Visual Art and Design (TVAD) is a multi and inter-disciplinary research group.

-Our research calls upon a range of methodologies to explore relationships between text, narrative and image as they are played out within fine and applied arts, design film, and digital and text-based media.
+TVAD research employs methodologies from the practice-led to exploring archives and conducting interviews to exhibition-making, among other methods from related disciplines, in order to explore relationships between material, object, text, narrative and image as they emerge within contemporary art practice, applied arts, design, film, and digital and text-based media.

-Our researchers also examine issues of historiography, methodology, epistemology and pedagogy.
+Our researchers examine issues and interrogate assumptions of historiography, methodology, epistemology and pedagogy.

-TVAD also has strengths in art and design histories including work funded by Arts and Humanities Research Council (AHRC), involvement with national subject bodies, journal and book editing.
+The work of TVAD has been funded by Arts and Humanities Research Council (AHRC), and we are involved with national subject bodies, journal and book editing.

-The TVAD Research Group is based in the School of Creative Arts at the University of Hertfordshire.
+The TVAD Research Group is based in the School of Creative Arts.

 The TVAD research areas include: